 There are two windows on the system viewer.
 These windows show the cards that have been added to the controller via software and cards that have been added using the touchscreen.
-Because there are two separate databases for cards based on how they are presented to the controller, we can separate the card IDs between the two windows.
+Because there are two

 By pressing on the buttons at the bottom of the screen we can show all the cards that are available on a certain door.
 If you want to see all cards on the controller from any door, select the "All Doors" button.
 Selecting multiple door buttons will combine the card ID's from multiple doors into one list and will exclude card IDs that are duplicates over the multiple doors.